What are electronic cigarettes?

 Sales to children

-As noted above, the Victorian government has recently proposed new laws which would ban the sale of all e-cigarettes to people under the age of 18.
-For more information on the proposed new laws, see Victorian Department of Health website on Tobacco Reforms.
+On 13 October 2016, the Victorian Parliament passed new legislation which prohibits the sale of electronic cigarettes to people under the age of 18 (regardless of whether they contain nicotine).
+The new legislation applies from 1 August 2017.
+For more information on the ban, see the Victorian Department of Health website on Tobacco Reforms.

 Can I prohibit the use of electronic cigarettes in the workplace?

 Employers may wish to implement a policy prohibiting the use of electronic cigarettes at the workplace because: